DataBassGit/AgentForge/README.md

 ### **Installation and Usage:**

-- **[Getting Started with AgentForge](docs/Guides/InstallationGuide.md)**: Begin your journey with a straightforward setup guide, covering everything from initial installation to launching your first bot.
+- **[Getting Started with AgentForge](docs/Guides/InstallationGuide.md)**: Begin your journey with a straightforward setup guide, covering everything from initial installation to usage.

 ### **Core Concepts:**